sri0606/pragYantra/README.md

 ## Features

 - **Vision**: PragYantra simulates vision capabilities, allowing it to process visual data and make decisions based on it.
+As of now, it just uses live image captions.
-- **Hearing**: With simulated auditory sensors, PragYantra can perceive sounds and respond accordingly.
+- **Hearing**: PragYantra can perceive sounds and respond in realtime accordingly.
-- **Speech**: PragYantra is capable of generating simulated speech output, enabling it to communicate with users in natural language.
+- **Speech**: Capable of generating simulated speech output and communicate with users in natural language.
-- **Memory**: The software includes memory capabilities, enabling PragYantra to store and recall information from previous interactions.
+- **Memory**: Includes memory capabilities (very limited for now), enabling PragYantra to store and recall information from previous interactions.
+Currently, it only "memorizes" recent interactions.

 ## Technical details

-One of the key design principles behind PragYantra was prioritizing offline capabilities while also integrating online functionalities.
-This decision was made to ensure privacy and accessibility without compromising on performance.
+I prioritized PragYantra to have offline capabilities while also integrating online functionalities.
 To achieve this, all components of the project were designed to have offline capabilities, with online functionalities available as optional features.
 While using offline mode may require a stronger device for faster inference, the project is fully functional and performs admirably under these conditions.

 The backbone of PragYantra consists of various open-source models for tasks such as text-to-speech, speech-to-text, text-to-text, and image-to-text conversion.
 These models serve as the building blocks upon which PragYantra's architecture is built, with additional capabilities and concurrency seamlessly integrated to enhance overall performance and user experience.